jzimmerman135/beginner-torus/README.md

 ### in pure C!

-A version of the final output can be found in the `final` directory but due to some (intentional) naming conflicts copy and pasting won't just work
+A version of the final output can be found in the `final` directory but due to some (intentional) naming conflicts copy and pasting won't work

-The lesson plan and pseudocode can be found in the `plan` directory
+The lesson plan and pseudocode can be found in the `plan` directory, good for both instructors and attendees

 Begin with the `start` directory for starter code.

-If you want the curses window setup already start from `latecomer` directory
+If you want the ncurses window setup already start from `latecomer` directory

-See vec.h for some easy vector handling functions.
+See vec.h for some easy vector math functions.

-Could use C++ if desired
+Could use C++ if desired.

+## WINDOWS
+Ensure that attendees can get a demo ncurses program on WSL *before* workshop begins!

 ![Alt Text](demo.gif)